 Temperatures and how to dress

 As spring brings warmer weather and temperatures crawl up into the 50 to 60 Fahrenheit range, you can start to lose that snow gear.
-Still dress your baby in lighter layers so that you can add and remove items as needed (after all, spring temperatures can vary greatly, even from morning to afternoon).
-But you should feel confident leaving the heavier clothing items at home.
+You’ll still want to dress your baby in lighter layers so that you can add and remove items as needed (after all, spring temperatures can vary greatly, even from morning to afternoon), but you should feel confident leaving those heavier clothing items at home.

 What else to know